MicrosoftDocs/cpp-docs/docs/standard-library/hash-set.md

 > [!NOTE]
 > This header is obsolete.
 The alternative is [<unordered_set>](../standard-library/unordered-set.md).

-Defines the container template classes hash_set and hash_multiset and their supporting templates.
+Defines the container class templates hash_set and hash_multiset and their supporting templates.

 ## Syntax